bulatb/yuno/README.md

 To support checks with multiple parts, ranges can slice on numbers and letters together.
 Each end may be one or more digits, optionally followed by a letter.
 For example, to run every test in every check between `check6b` and `check10` (inclusive):

     # Runs 6b, 6c, 7, ...
-9a, ..., 9z, ..., 10
+9a, ..., 9z, ..., 10z
     yuno.py run check 6b-10

-**Note:** Yuno understands folders, not checks or how they're broken into parts.
-Asking it to `run check 3` means asking it to run a folder called `check3`, not to run 3a, b, and c together.
+**Note:** If you don't put in a range, Yuno looks for an exact match.
+Asking it to `run check 3` means asking it to run tests in a folder called `check3`, not to run 3a, b, and c together.

 If you want to run them all, use: